-No distinct difference in the obtained particle size distributions is observed for experiment (1) and (2).
-During experiment particles are still non-deliquesced under these humid conditions.
-This is in agreement to observations obtained by Krueger 225 et al. (2003) and Wise et al. (2008) for single NaCl particles.
+No distinct difference in the obtained particle size distributions is observed for experiments (1) and (2).
+During experiment (2), the particles most likely start to take up water molecules, leading to a thin liquid shell surrounding the particles; however, particles are still non-deliquesced under these humid conditions.
+This is in agreement with observations obtained by Krueger et al. (2003) and Wise et al. (2008) for single NaCl particles.